A way to evaluate side gigs without lying to yourself

 - Energy and stress tolerance

-If a result only works without constraints, it doesn’t count.
+If a result only works when constraints are ignored, it doesn’t count.

 How Results Are Tracked